 This post may contain affiliate links.
 If you make a purchase through an affiliate link, I will earn a commission at no extra cost to you.
 Thanks for your support.

 What to say about our experience of Holi in Jodhpur?
 It’s hard to explain it, other than it was like nothing I have ever experienced before, and that Holi is the best festival I have ever been to.

-I feel so much gratitude that we were able to experience this before the shit really hit the fan with COVID, and that we experienced it in the Blue City of Jodhpur, because the narrow roads of the old city were the perfect setting for it.
+I feel so much gratitude that we were able to experience this before the shit really hit the fan with the pandemic, and that we experienced it in the Blue City of Jodhpur because the narrow roads of the old city were the perfect setting for it.

 Jodhpur Holi: Everything You Need to Know

 Holi is a joyous Hindu festival that has been celebrated in India for centuries, celebrated in March to correspond with the Hindu calendar month of Phalguna.
 It marks the end of winter and welcomes the beginning of spring, and it also symbolizes the triumph of good over evil.

 The birthplace of Holi is Mathura in Uttar Pradesh, Lord Krishna’s birthplace, and although there are Holi celebrations held all over the country, the biggest and most traditional celebrations are held in Uttar Pradesh and Rajasthan – the desert state that Jodhpur is located in.

 I decided against traveling to Mathura or the neighboring town of Vrindavan, where the biggest Holi celebrations in the country are, because I had read that it can get really crazy there, and there have been a number of reports of men hassling and assaulting women.

 I wanted a slightly more chilled and safer experience so that is why we chose Jodhpur, but Jaisalmer, Udaipur, and Pushkar are meant to also be fantastic places to celebrate Holi.